Supervising Attorney

 DUTIES AND RESPONSIBILITIES:

-• Plan and assign the legal work of the office/unit in consultation with the Chief Attorney.
+• Plan and assign the legal work of the office/unit in consultation with the chief attorney.

 • Develop and evaluate strategies to accomplish the work of the office/unit.